-House of Commons Library briefing on patient health records and confidentiality.Jump to full report >>
+House of Commons Library briefing on access to patient health records, electronic patient records, NHS data security, and the use of confidential information by the NHS.Jump to full report >>

 Individuals have a right to access their own health records, and in limited circumstances, access to the records of other people.
 The Government has made a commitment that patients should gain access to their health records within 21 days following a request.
 Access to health records may also be granted in limited circumstances for relatives or in the case of deceased patients.

 Commons Briefing papers SN07103